 “More than 200 young women and girls benefit each year.
-They specialize in Industrial Machine Operation, Fashion Designing and Retail management along with proficiency in English, Working knowledge in computers, Tally for accounting etc. Besides the above professional education the students are also given psychological counselling, legal aid classes and other skills”Sr. Remya Thomas
+They specialize in industrial machine operation, fashion designing and retail management along with proficiency in English, working knowledge in computers, tally for accounting etc. Besides the above professional education, the students are also given psychological counseling, legal aid classes and other skills”Sr. Remya Thomas

 Total Fund required – $40,400.00 for 220 girls

 Fees and study materials for 220 studies at $30/yr.